tayapro/wizy/README.md

 ## Known Bugs

 The WIZY game is adapted for portrait view on mobile devices. <br>
-On such devices, the horizontal display of the game (game.html) is incomplete (cropped).
+On such devices, the landscape display of the game (game.html) is incomplete (cropped).

 # Deployment